 Benefit Enrollment Options

-As a new BJC employee or a current employee who becomes eligible for benefits during the year, and each year during annual enrollment, you and your eligible dependents can choose to enroll in the following benefit options through the enrollment tool on myBJCnet:
+As a new BJC employee or a current employee who becomes eligible for benefits during the year, and each year during annual enrollment, you and your eligible dependents can choose to enroll in the following benefit options through the enrollment tool on myBJCnet (accessible inside the BJC network only):

 When Can I Enroll?

-As a new employee, you have 15 days from your hire date to enroll in your benefits on myBJCnet.
+As a new employee, you have 15 days from your hire date to enroll in your benefits on myBJCnet (accessible inside the BJC network only).
 If you experience a change in your job status (e.g., you change from part-time to full-time employment), you have 31 days to enroll or make changes to your benefits.
 You may also change your benefit elections during the year if you experience a Qualified Family Status Change, also known as a Life Event, such as marriage or birth of a child.
 See our benefits FAQ for new BJC employees.

 Every fall BJC announces an annual enrollment period in which you are required to enroll.
 Annual enrollment provides you with an opportunity to review your benefit options, choose the options that best meet your needs, and re-enroll in the flexible spending accounts.